Nagibaba/easy-service-worker/README.md

 No need to hard work as ETag or whatever.
 As easy as drinking a coffee, even easier.

 1. Caches only html.
-Images and other assets should be the concern of browsers
+Images and other assets are the concern of browsers

-2. First, returns the cached version of the url.
+2. Initially, returns the cached version of the url.

-3. After that, makes a fetch request on background to that very same url.
+3. After that, makes a fetch request on background to that url.

-4. If our algorithm finds any difference between the cached and the remote html, then updates the cache on background and sends a message to the client
+4. If our algorithm finds any difference between the cached and the remote html, then it updates the cache on background and sends a message to the client

 5. When the client gets the message to refresh, it can reload the page or load it via js (example: jQuery load function)